-- (2) If vehicle is operated under extremely adverse weather conditions or in areas where ambient temperatures are either extremely low or extremely high, the filters might become cloqged.
-In such an event, replace them immediately. - (3) After 60,000 miles (96,000 km) or 48 months, replace every 30,000 miles (48,000 km) or 24 months. - (4) If valve noise increases, inspect valve clearance. - Maintenance items and intervals with an "" are recommended by NISSAN for reliable vehicle operation.
+- (2) When the filter becomes clogged, the vehicle speed cannot be increased as the driver wishes.
+In such an event, replace the filter. - (3) After 60,000 miles (96,000 km) or 48 months, replace every 30,000 miles (48,000 km) or 24 months. - (4) If valve noise increases, inspect valve clearance. - Maintenance items and intervals with an "" are recommended by NISSAN for reliable vehicle operation.
 The owner need not perform such maintenance in order to maintain the emission warranty or manufacturer recall liability.
 Other maintenance items and intervals are required.